 Becoming a caregiver to some family members can bring up difficult emotions.
 Having a friend that’s always been supportive can help make the task easier on you.

 As a caregiver, you can quickly feel drained.
 Most caregivers push themselves past their endurance weekly and sometimes daily.
 Even when they suffer, they keep on going because those they love are counting on them.
+Self-care is one of the top tips for caregivers since it's essential to keep yourself healthy to care for others effectively.

 But remember that when you push yourself too hard, you can become ill, struggle with your mental health, and even experience burnout.
 That’s why it’s essential to take care of yourself when you’re a caregiver.